drKreso/cube/README.md

     FROM [OUTAGE]"
 MDX
 ```
-Table has two attributes : header and rows
+Table has two attributes: header and rows

 Scalar results
 -----------